influxdata/docs-v2/content/influxdb/clustered/admin/databases/create.md

 #### Partition templates can only be applied on create

 You can only apply a partition template when creating a database.
-There is no way to update a partition template on an existing database.
+You can't update a partition template on an existing database.
 {{% /note %}}